simple-frontend-dev/frontend-applications-split/examples/separate-repositories/different-domain-per-application-module-federation/README.md

-# Monorepository
+# Separate Repositories

 ### Different domain per application with module federation

-When your applications are live under different domains, for example https://website-home.com and https://website-blog.com, you can still use a monorepository to serve your different frontend applications.
+When your applications are live under different domains, for example https://website-home.com and https://website-blog.com, then it is straightforward to use different repositories to serve your different frontend applications.

-In fact it presents many [advantages](https://www.simplefrontend.dev/blog/why-a-frontend-monorepo/).

-In this example, we have 2 folders `homepage` and `blog` which you can see as 2 different applications you can host and deploy completely independently.
+In this example, 2 folders `homepage` and `blog` which you can see as 2 different repositories you can host and deploy completely independently.

 ## When to use?

-You have distinct apps serving different purposes and you want different applications and/or teams to align and share their development setup and practices to encourage reusability and reduce overall efforts on developer experience and dependencies management.
+You have distinct apps serving different purposes which are managed by different large teams with good frontend expertise in each and you do not want them to share the same infrastructure.

 You also want to share runtime dependencies between your apps that you can update without redeploying your apps.